decentralized-identity/sidetree/docs/Q-and-A.md

 [Source and more info](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.386.7739&rep=rep1&type=pdf)

+#### Deterministic Ruleset (of Sidetree)
+Which guarantees only one `fork` of a DID’s state history can ever be valid.\
+To better understand this, read this [section](https://identity.foundation/sidetree/spec/#late-publishing) that illustrates a DID owner, Alice, creating forks by creating and anchoring operations in the past that she does not expose to the network.
+Known as _Late Publishing_ of a DID operation.

 #### Entropy
 Unpredictable information.
 Often used as a _secret_ or as input to a _key_ generation algorithm.[More](https://en.wikipedia.org/wiki/Entropy_(information_theory))